fastrgv/RufasSok/README.md

 The linux-build can run on multiple Linux distros!
 The Windows build can run on Win10 + Win11.

-I am short of testers, and would appreciate any feedback...
+I am short of testers ;) and would appreciate any feedback...
 Open source Ada developers are welcome to help improve or extend this app.
 Developer or not, send comments, suggestions or questions to: fastrgv@gmail.com